ken77921/ken77921.github.io/_pages/projects.md

   <div class="col">
     <h4>UMASS TAC 2016 system for relation extraction</h4>
     <p>
       TAC-KBP is one of the most challenging text-based information retrieval tasks.
 We integrate research which is done in UMASS IESL in the past year, including embedding linker, multilingual Universal Schema, and LSTM sentence embedding.
-We perform extensive error analysis and develop some novel techniques (such as using a search engine to reduce noise in training data) to tackle the problems (<a href="../assets/pdf/proj6-nlp-UMASS TAC 2016-paper.pdf" download="">Paper</a>).
+We perform extensive error analysis and develop some novel techniques (such as using a search engine to reduce noise in training data) to tackle the problems (<a href="../assets/pdf/proj6-nlp-UMASS TAC 2016-paper.pdf" download="paper-tac2016-Extracting Multilingual Relations under Limited Resources">Paper</a>).
     </p>
   </div>
 </div>